Mr-Stetson/trucky-on-linux/README.md

 		- Tick "**Use custom command**"
 		- "**Custom command**": Browse to "**WINEPREFIX**" path and further `drive_c/"Program Files (x86)"/Overwolf/OverwolfLauncher.exe`
 		- Tick "**Fork custom command**"
-		- "**Wait for custom command**": Set to at least 1, I set to 10 so Overwolf launches fully before the game
+		- "**Wait for custom command**": Set to at least 1, I set to 10 so Overwolf launches fully before the game launches
 	- Click "**Save**" and "**Main Menu**"
 7. From STL click "**Exit**"
 	- If Steam says the game is still running after couple seconds Overwolf is hanging and you can just click Stop from Steam